uebergucken/DECBot_Docker/README.md

 9. Test using the bot commands outlined in the original [README.md](https://github.com/wquist/DECbot/blob/master/README.md) (ie. !dec talk this is a test)

 # Limitations
 Per the original code, the bot will respond to commands on the first server it is invited to.
-If you attempt to invite it in to another server it will not respond on any subsenquent servers.
+If you attempt to invite it in to another server it will not respond on any subsequent servers.

-For now if you want DECbot on multiple servers then seperate docker containers, seperate applications/bots are required.
+For now if you want DECbot on multiple servers, then seperate docker containers and seperate applications/bots are required.
 Make sure to give the container name in docker-compose.yml a unique name for each.

 I have forked wquist/DECbot with the hope to get a single bot working across multiple servers.
 If I manage to get that working then this readme will be updated accordingly.